jeseyfried/ai-history-syllabus/outcomes.md

 class="info"
 text="
 - Learning Outcome: Students will re-evaluate their earlier conclusions about AI for historical reenactment.
-- Activity: In small gropus, use AI chatbots to imagine, with detail, the queer and/or subaltern archive that does not exist for a specific time and place for which we lack such an archive.
+- Activity: In small groups, use AI chatbots to imagine, with detail, the queer and/or subaltern archive that does not exist for a specific time and place for which we lack such an archive.
 "
 %}
 **Day 2:** Practice critical fabulation <br style="clear: both">